Pope Francis out of hospital 9 days after abdominal surgery: "Better than before"

 Francis, 86, left through Gemelli Polyclinic's main exit in a wheelchair, smiling and waving and saying "thanks" to a crowd of well-wishers, then stood up so he could get into the small Vatican car awaiting him.
 In the brief distance before he could reach the white Fiat 500, reporters thrust microphones practically at his face, and the pontiff seemed to bat them away, good-naturedly.

 "The pope is well.
-He's better than before,'' Dr. Sergio Alfieri, the surgeon who did the three-hour operation on June 7 told reporters as the pope was driven away.
+He's better than before,'' Dr. Sergio Alfieri, the surgeon who performed the three-hour operation on June 7 told reporters as the pope was driven away.

 Following the surgery, Francis will be a "strong pope,'' said Alfieri, who along with the crowd surged toward the exiting pontiff.